 As you know from this post and this post, I’m a big fan of the Zoey and Sassafrass series, written by Asia Citro.
 When she agreed to an interview with me, I may have had a bit of a fangirl freakout.
 But I’m not about to admit that here!

-Asia Citro’s next book and the fourth book of the Zoey and Sassafras series, Caterflies and Ice, comes out on November 21, 2017.
+Asia Citro’s fourth book of the Zoey and Sassafras series, Caterflies and Ice, came out last November.
 I was lucky enough to interview her and talk a little bit about her characters, writing process, and bugs.
 Yes, bugs!

 Though I’ve not met her in person, she is warm, funny, and her love of bugs is infectious.
 There’s also a little surprise contained within!